Toowoomba to Gladstone Inland Rail Extension Business Case

 Inland Rail

-On 29 November 2019, the Australian and Queensland Governments signed a Bilateral Agreement enabling the delivery of Inland Rail in Queensland and the development of 5 rail studies to enhance the benefits it offers the state.
+On 29 November 2019, the Australian and Queensland governments signed a Bilateral Agreement enabling the delivery of Inland Rail in Queensland and the development of 5 rail studies to enhance the benefits it offers the state.

 Current status